 For instance, a friend of mine, Alberto, who is a mountain rescuer, patrols the mountains and ski tracks.
 In case of an emergency, he must be able to move his own bodyweight, his heavy equipment and also to endure extreme weather conditions.
 To top it all, he might also need to carry the person he wants to save.
 As part of his training, he climbs the rocks and does a lot of hiking.
 But that is insufficient for what is required from him, so he also trains with me as well.

-Compound and basic calisthenics merged with my training methods (of which you can learn here) helped him became a lot stronger and endure rough conditions in a better manner.
+Compound and basic calisthenics merged with my training methods (learn about them from my FREE PROGRAM) helped him became a lot stronger and endure rough conditions in a better manner.
 He trains intensely and does it outside because his body and mind need to be prepared for extreme conditions.
 He could never have gotten the same results while training indoors.

 His tale highlights the advantages of training in cold and harsh conditions, and I will also summarize them down here: